mnp/connwatch/README.md

 It just ties into the connect(2) system call, writing info such as the caller's pid, destination address and family to readers of /dev/connwatch.
 If there is a better way to do this, I'm all ears.

-**How about SystemTap?**
+**How about SystemTap?
+And nethogs? **

 To be investigated.
-It looks heavy weight and general.
+System looks heavy weight and general.

+Nethogs looks like it gathers stats by periodic polling of /proc/*/net/netstat or something similar, which will catch the persistent, heavy traffickers but not the quick open and close, one packet jobs.

 **Then what are all the scripty bits for?**